-- Measure the distance between the projector and where you want to position the screen.
-This is the projection distance. - Refer to the table and find the closest match to your measurement in the average distance from screen column labelled "Average".
-If the min and max values are available on the table, check that your measured distance is between the min and max distances listed on either side of the average distance value. - Using this value, look across that row to the left to find the corresponding screen diagonal listed in that row.
-That is the projected image size of the projector at that projection distance. - 4.
-On that same row, look across to the right column and make note of the "Vertical offset in mm" value.
+- Determine the aspect ratio of the screen you need, 16:9 or 4:3?
+If you need a 16:9 screen, refer to Table A1 (page 17) or Table A2 (page 18).
+If you need a 4:3 screen, refer to Table B1 (page 19) or Table B2 (page 20) depending on the projected picture aspect ratio you've got. - 2.
+Measure the distance between the projector and where you want to position the screen.
+This is the projection distance. - 3.
+Refer to the table and find the closest match to your measurement in the average distance from screen column labelled "Average".
+Check that your measured distance is between the min and max distances listed on either side of the average distance value. - Using this value, look across that row to the left to find the corresponding "Screen Dimensions" listed in that row.
+That is the projected image size of the projector at that projection distance. - On that same row, look across to the right column and make note of the "Vertical Offset" value.
 This will determine the final placement of the screen in relation to the horizontal plane of the projector.

-For example, if your measured projection distance was 4.2 m (4200 mm), the closest match in the "Average" column is 4155 mm.
-Looking across this row shows that a 100-inch screen is required.
+For example, if you need a 16:9 screen to project a 16:9 picture and your measured projection distance was 4.8 m (4800 mm), please refer to Table A1 on page 17.
+The closest match in the "Average" column is 4554 mm.
+Looking across this row shows that a 120" (about 3.0 m) screen is required.